I'd much rather tell you about myself

 Maybe another time.

 of Embracing Grace Ministries located

-When I'm not traveling in ministry, I'm usually at my art table or writing.
-As long as I'm
+When I'm not traveling in ministry, you'll find me in my studio, drawing, or writing.
+As long as I'm creating --I'm happy.

 What is Embracing Grace Ministries?

 Embracing Grace Ministry is a non-profit, multi-faceting ministry.
-Our purpose, and our joy, is to present the Gospel of Jesus Christ, at conferences, retreats, church events, and in the community.
-It has been our privilege to minister in a wide variety of denominations and organizations all over the world.
+The purpose, and my joy, is to present the Gospel of Jesus Christ, at conferences, retreats, church events, and in the community.
+It has been my privilege to minister in a wide variety of denominations and organizations all over the world.

-Mim's Pickety Press - our publishing company, producing children's picture books, art prints, fiction and non-fiction books, and other inspirational products.
+Mim's Pickety Press - the publishing company, producing children's picture books, art prints, fiction and non-fiction books, and other inspirational products.

-Embracing Grace Ministries is also involved with Gospel in the City an outreach into the inner city of Rochester, NY.
-We help in the purchase of Bibles for the children involved with Kids Basketball Association in downtown Rochester.
-We also serve in the inner-city schools helping elementary-aged children with reading.
+I am also thrilled to be involved with Gospel in the City an outreach into the inner city of Rochester, NY.
+We help with the purchasing of Bibles for the young boys and girls involved with the Kids Basketball Association.
+I am also a part of a team helping inner-city school reading programs.

 About me . . .